lluppesms/azdo.cicd.course/Labs/lab2/lab2.md

   jobs:
   - job: stage1part1
     pool:
-      name: default                # if using custom build agent
-      # vmImage: 'ubuntu-latest'   # if using Microsoft-hosted agents
+      name: desktop   # using custom build agent - or - vmImage: 'ubuntu-latest'  # if using Microsoft-hosted agent
     steps:
     - script: echo Hello, world!
-      displayName: 'Run a one-line script'
+      displayName: Run a one-line script
   - job: stage1part2
     pool:
-      name: default                # if using custom build agent
-      # vmImage: 'ubuntu-latest'   # if using Microsoft-hosted agents
+      name: desktop   # using custom build agent - or - vmImage: 'ubuntu-latest'  # if using Microsoft-hosted agent
     steps:
       - script: |
           echo Add other tasks to build, test, and deploy your project. echo See https://aka.ms/yaml
-        displayName: 'Run a multi-line script'
+        displayName: Run a multi-line script

 - stage: stage2
   jobs:
   - job: stage2part1
     pool:
-      name: default                # if using custom build agent
-      # vmImage: 'ubuntu-latest'   # if using Microsoft-hosted agents
+      name: desktop   # using custom build agent - or - vmImage: 'ubuntu-latest'  # if using Microsoft-hosted agent
     steps:
-    - task: Bash@3
+    - task: CmdLine@2
+      displayName: Run a multi-line command script
       inputs:
-        targetType: 'inline'
         script: |
-          # Write your commands here
-          echo 'Greetings from Seattle!'
+          echo Greetings friends!
-          echo 'Variable: $(variable1)'
+          echo Variable: $(variable1)
 ```

 * Click `Save`, default to  `Commit directly to the main branch`, and click `Save`